Jonah Heim Player Props: Rangers vs. Yankees

-On Thursday, Jonah Heim (coming off going 1-for-3 with a double) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Jonah Heim (.421 on-base percentage in past 10 games, 57 points above season-long percentage), take on starter Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Reds.
+He had a hitless performance in his previous game (0-for-4 with an RBI) against the Yankees.

 Jonah Heim Game Info & Props vs. the Yankees